rikhuijzer/phd-thesis/chapters/discussion.typ

 In theory, the SIRUS model could capture these nonlinear effects better than linear regression.
 This is because the SIRUS model is based on random forests, which functions by finding splitpoints in the data, which do not have to be linear.
 However, we did not find evidence for this when testing the model on the fragile system-based datasets such as the Haberman, breast cancer, and diabetes datasets, see Table #citefig(<perf>).
+There could be many reasons for this.
+One could be that our implementation of the SIRUS model was not optimal.
+Another could be that the datasets were not large enough to detect the more complex patterns.

 Next, we tested different models, including the SIRUS model, on a large selection dataset in Chapter 4.
 This dataset consisted of physical measures (e.g., number of push-ups and 2800 meters running time) and psychological measures (e.g., the NEO-PI-3 personality questionnaire) and was gathered in the first week of the selection period.